omurphy27/woo-change-product-author/README.md

 After activating the plugin you will be able to change the author assigned to a WooCommerce product by editing the product in the WP dashboard.

 If you do not see a place to change the author, check the screen options and make sure that 'Author' is checked.
+View the instructions.jpg screenshot for details.

 ** Please note that WooCommerce must be installed and activated for the plugin to work. **